Uzbekistan

 Public Participation

-The Uzbek Constitution addresses public participation.
-Specifically, Article 36 provides that “All citizens of the Republic of Uzbekistan shall have the right to participate in the management and administration of public and state affairs, both directly and through representation.
+Article 36 of the Uzbek Constitution addresses public participation, and provides that “All citizens of the Republic of Uzbekistan shall have the right to participate in the management and administration of public and state affairs, both directly and through representation.
 They may exercise this right by way of self-government, referendums and democratic formation of state bodies, as well as public control over activities of state bodies.
 The procedure of public control over activities of state bodies shall be defined by law.”

-The 2014 Law on Social Partnership addresses the mechanisms for government – civil society interaction.
-Under the Law, CSOs have the right to (1) participate in development initiatives; (2) participate in public discussion and examination of development proposals; (3) submit proposals to state bodies for conducting joint events; and (4) monitor the implementation of development programs.
+The 2014 Law on Social Partnership addresses the mechanisms for government-civil society interaction.
+Under the Law, CSIs have the right to: (1) participate in development initiatives; (2) participate in public discussion and examination of development proposals; (3) submit proposals to state bodies for conducting joint events; and (4) monitor the implementation of development programs.

 The 2021 Law on Regulations provides that all draft laws and regulations will pass through public or professional discussion and sets forth the procedure for holding a public discussion.
-The law also enshrines the right of citizens, self-governing bodies, NGOs, and the media to monitor the implementation of laws and legal measures, in accordance with the Law on Public Control and other laws.
+The Law also enshrines the right of citizens, self-governing bodies, CSIs, and the media to monitor the implementation of laws and legal measures, in accordance with the Law on Public Control and other laws.

-On March 4, 2021, the President of Uzbekistan issued a decree approving the Concept on Development of Civil Society in 2021-2025 (the Concept) and the Road Map on Implementation of the Concept.
-The Concept sets conditions for CSOs’ active participation in public governance and envisions increased CSO participation in the implementation of state social projects.
-It sets a range of targets, such as increasing the percentage of NGO representative membership in public councils (consultative bodies under the auspices of state bodies at national and local levels) to 5% in 2021 and to 25% in 2025.
+On March 4, 2021, the President issued a decree approving the Concept on Development of Civil Society in 2021-2025 (“the Concept”) and the Road Map on Implementation of the Concept.
+The Concept sets conditions for CSIs’ active participation in public governance and envisions increased CSI participation in the implementation of state social projects.
+It sets a range of targets, such as increasing the percentage of CSI representative membership in public councils (consultative bodies under the auspices of state bodies at national and local levels) to 5% in 2021 and to 25% in 2025.

 On April 13, 2021, the Resolution of the President of the Republic of Uzbekistan on Additional Measures to Ensure Citizens’ Participation in the Budget Process was adopted.
 In accordance with this decree, 5% of approved total budget expenditures must be allocated to finance activities based on public opinion starting from May 2021.

-In addition, the government has introduced, by presidential decree, the office of a permanent NGO representative in the Legislative Chamber of the Oliy Majlis (Parliament).
-Moreover, interactive citizen services are being developed, such as the ‘virtual parlor’ of President Shavkat Mirziyoyev (gov.uz) and the portal for discussions of draft normative legal acts (regulation.gov.uz).
+Interactive citizen services are being developed, such as the ‘virtual parlor’ of President Mirziyoyev (gov.uz) and the portal for discussions of draft normative legal acts (regulation.gov.uz).
+Public advisory councils have been formed under almost every state body.

 Barriers to Entry

-There are multiple legal barriers affecting the formation and registration of NNOs in Uzbekistan.
+Certain legal barriers affecting the formation and registration of NNOs continue to exist in Uzbekistan.

 First, registration is mandatory and unregistered group activities are prohibited.
 An NNO is established only when officially registered (Article 15 of the Law “On NNOs”).
-Available sanctions for carrying out activities through an unregistered organization include a fine of 15-30 basic calculated values (BCVs), or $378-$756, according to Article 239 of the Administrative Code.
-Active participation in unregistered (i.e., illegal) organizations exposes offenders to a fine of 50 BCVs ($1,260-$2,520) or restriction of freedom from two to five years or imprisonment of up to five years (Article 216 of the Criminal Code).
+Possible sanctions for carrying out activities through an unregistered (i.e., illegal) organization include a fine of 15-30 BCVs (or $440-$880), according to Article 239 of the Administrative Code.
+Active participation in unregistered organizations exposes those who violate the law to a fine of 50 BCVs ($1,467-$2,933), or restriction of freedom from two to five years, or imprisonment of up to five years (Article 216 of the Criminal Code).

-Second, the registration requirements, which vary according to the organizational form, are more demanding than the registration requirements for commercial organizations.
+Second, the registration requirements, which vary according to the organizational form, are more demanding for NNOs than the registration requirements for commercial organizations.
 Required documentation is quite detailed.

-• regional NNOs – from 2 to 1 BCVs;
+- for regional NNOs – from 2 to 1 BCVs; and

-No fee is required for registration of branches of local NNOs.
-Organizations of people with disabilities, veterans, women’s organizations, and youth organizations pay half of the registration fee.
+- No fee is required for registration of branches of local NNOs.
+Organizations of people with disabilities, veterans, women’s organizations, and youth organizations pay half the registration fee from January 1, 2020.
+As per Presidential Decree of August 26, 2024, the state registration fee for such organizations will be halved, beginning from January 1, 2025 (the fee will be 25% of the registration fee).

 From March 1, 2021, the state fee and registration deadlines were revised as follows:

-• NNOs operating on the territory of the region, district, city, village, village and aul became ‘territorial’ NNOs, and the state registration fee for such NNOs is 50 percent of BCVs (namely, the rate of state registration fee for regional NNO was 1 BCVs, and from March 2021 it has become 50% of the BCVs; for other types of NNOs the rate of state registration fee has not changed).
+- NNOs operating on the territory of the region, district, city, village, and aul became “territorial” NNOs, and the state registration fee for such NNOs is 50% of BCVs (namely, the rate of state registration fee for a regional NNO was 1 BCV, and from March 2021, it has become 50% of the BCVs; for other types of NNOs the rate of state registration fee has not changed).

 Barriers to Operational Activity

-NNOs are subject to burdensome reporting requirements.
-According to Article 33 of the Law on NNOs, NNOs must maintain records of the results of their activities, and must submit reports to the registration authorities (Ministry of Justice and its departments), to the statistical authorities, and to the tax authorities.
+NNOs are required to submit reports to multiple government bodies.
+According to Article 33 of the Law on NNOs, NNOs must maintain records of the results of their activities and must submit reports to the registration authorities (the MoJ and its departments), to the statistical authorities, and to the tax authorities.
 All NNOs are subject to the same detailed reporting standard; there is no simplified reporting form available for small and medium-sized NNOs.
 The frequency of reporting varies with the category of report; some are required on a monthly basis, some on a quarterly basis, and others on an annual basis.

-Severe sanctions are also available for the failure to submit reports, for the late submission of reports, for the submission of reports in the wrong form, for the submission of knowingly inaccurate information about their activities, as well as for non-submission by NNOs of information, including supporting documents on their use of property and funds.
+Sanctions are also applicable for the failure to submit reports, for the late submission of reports, for the submission of reports in the wrong form, for the submission of knowingly inaccurate information about their activities, as well as for non-submission by NNOs of information, including supporting documents on their use of property and funds.
 Article 239 of the Administrative Code, applicable to NNOs, provides for a fine on officials from 15 to 30 BCVs.

-On April 25, 2016, the government adopted a Law on Introduction of Amendments to Some Legislative Acts, which introduced amendments to the Law on Non-Governmental Non-Commercial Organizations (Law on NNOs), the Law on Public Foundations, the Law on Bank Secrecy, the Law on Charity, and the Code of Administrative Liability.
-This new legislation represented a significant deterioration in the NNO legal environment because it introduced additional restrictions on activities, such as the requirement to notify the Ministry of Justice about upcoming trips of NNO representatives to foreign countries, and to obtain approval for the receipt of all funds and assets from foreign states, organizations, and citizens.
-From March 1, 2021, the total amount of funds and property received in one calendar year by non-governmental non-profit organizations from foreign sources, with the notification (for information) of the registering authority, will increase from twenty to one hundred basic calculated values.
+On April 25, 2016, the government adopted a Law on Introduction of Amendments to Some Legislative Acts, which introduced amendments to the Law on NNOs, the Law on Public Foundations, the Law on Bank Secrecy, the Law on Charity, and the Code of Administrative Liability.
+This Law represented a significant deterioration in the NNO legal environment because it introduced additional restrictions on activities, such as the requirement to notify the MoJ about upcoming trips of NNO representatives to foreign countries, and to obtain approval for the receipt of all funds and assets from foreign states, organizations, and citizens.
+The approach of approving all funds and property received from foreign sources with the MoJ was revised several times thereafter.
+Now, an NNO must approve with the MoJ the receipt of foreign aid if it exceeds 100 BCVs (or $2,934).

 Barriers to Speech / Advocacy